 How to Become an HVAC Technician

-Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes capable of even more.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.

 Another key perk of working in HVAC is almost zero student debt.

-As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Some jobs might take longer than others, so the number of calls each day can fluctuate.
+As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
+Certain jobs might take longer than others, so the number of calls on a given day could vary considerably.

 • HVAC manager, $72,515 average salary